azpdscc/azpdscc-website/INSTRUCTIONS.md

 # Application Management Instructions

-This document provides instructions for managing the content and configuration of your AZPDSCC website.
+This document provides instructions for managing the content and configuration of your PDSCC website.

 ## 1. How to Update Placeholder Images